Shopify Bot Traffic: Why Filtering Reports Won't Protect Your Ad Spend

 In October 2025, Shopify launched a "Human or bot session" filter in their analytics.
 It's a welcome addition.
 You can now see how much of your traffic is automated, filter it out of reports, and get cleaner conversion rates.

-But here’s the crucial catch: it's a reporting tool.
+But here's the catch: it's a reporting tool.
 It shows you the problem.
 It doesn't fix it.

 While you're looking at filtered reports, those bots are still clicking your ads, triggering your pixels, and teaching your ad platforms to find more traffic just like them.

-The Difference Between Filtering and Blocking
+What Is the Difference Between Filtering and Blocking?

 - It doesn't stop bots from firing your Google Ads conversion pixel.